SMTG-Bham/AmorphGen/docs/guides/random-generation.md

 #### Edge cases at the classifier boundary

 The Δχ = 1.0 threshold sits exactly where chemistry genuinely gets ambiguous — bonds with Δχ in the ~0.85–1.15 band have mixed ionic/covalent character.
-Testing the 50-system JOSS validation set, 54 of 55 cation–anion pairs (98%) agree between the per-pair Pauling classifier and the per-composition material-class radii bucket.
+Testing the 50-system of validation set, 54 of 55 cation–anion pairs (98%) agree between the per-pair Pauling classifier and the per-composition material-class radii bucket.
 The disagreement, and a few other compounds outside the 50-set that sit at the boundary, are listed below:

 | System | Pair | Δχ | Material class expects | Pauling rule says | Reality |
 |---|---|---|---|---|---|